kavia-common/data-insight-assistant-40465-40470/fastapi_backend/TROUBLESHOOTING.md

 1) psycopg2 OperationalError: "could not connect to server ...
 Network is unreachable"
 - Likely wrong host/port, blocked egress, or DB not accessible from your environment.
 - For Supabase, verify the direct connection host and port and that egress is allowed.
-- Some environments require port 6543 instead of 5432 (proxy).
-Confirm your setup.
+- Ensure you are using port 5432 (standard Postgres).
+The application no longer supports 6543.

 2) Import or startup fails due to DB URL missing
 - This project initializes the engine lazily; app should still start.